bgoldman/equio/README.md

 ### Usage

 - This contract is located at `address will be provided when functionality is fully tested`
-- Call the generate function of the contract with values for
+- Call the generate function of the contract with gas limit ~600000 and values for

   `string _name` : Name of the sale.
 Used for logging and events only.